Best practices

 Engaging visual elements

 Creative maintenance page designs, such as incorporating a visually appealing static image or animation, can make the wait more pleasant for visitors.
+For an even more engaging experience, businesses can use a video maker tool to create short, branded videos that inform visitors about the maintenance process or upcoming updates.

 Offering links to other functional parts of your site, such as a blog or social media accounts, allows visitors to stay engaged with the brand while the main site is under maintenance.